Phi Ursae Majoris

-Phi Ursae Majoris, Latinized from φ Ursae Majoris, is binary star system in the northern constellation of Ursa Major.
+Phi Ursae Majoris, Latinized from φ Ursae Majoris, is a binary star system in the northern constellation of Ursa Major.
 It is white-hued and is visible to the naked eye with a combined apparent visual magnitude of +4.60; the primary is magnitude 5.28 while the secondary is magnitude 5.39.
 The system is located at a distance of approximately 510 ly from the Sun based on parallax, but is drifting closer with a radial velocity of −14.7 km/s.
 It should make its closest approach at a distance of around 113.35 pc in about 4.7 million years.

 As of 2017, the components had an angular separation of 0.50 arcsecond along a position angle of 304°.
 They are orbiting each other with a period of 105.4 years and eccentricity of 0.44.
 Both of components are A-type subgiant stars with a stellar classification of A3 IV.

 Phi Ursae Majoris is moving through the galaxy at a speed of 21.6 km/s relative to the Sun.
 Its projected galactic orbit carries it between 24,000 and 46,000 light-years from the center of the galaxy.